-Channel crossings hit new daily high for 2023 as 755 people arrive

-More than 700 people have crossed the English Channel in a single day, in a new record for 2023.

-Women and children were among the people seen being taken ashore by RNLI crews in Dover.
+Government’s ‘small boats week’ slammed as ‘gimmick’ after crossings hit new record

+The government’s “small boats week” has been slammed as a “gimmick” as it ended with a new daily record for Channel crossings.

-The latest arrivals tipped the total number of small boat migrants to arrive in the UK since 2018 over 100,000.
+More than 700 people arrived in small boats on Thursday, the highest daily total for 2023, pushing the total number of migrants making the dangerous voyage since 2018 over 100,000.

-The milestone was hit during the government’s unofficially-declared “small boats week”, which it has used to make a series of announcements regarding efforts to combat crossings.
+The milestone was hit during “small boats week”, where the government sought to make a series of positive announcements regarding efforts to combat crossings, but was hit instead by a barrage of negative stories.

+A former minister told The Independent: “This has been a week of gimmicks without any substance.

+“It sounds like it’s people putting out headlines as a distraction from operational failures to stop the boats.

 Yvette Cooper, Labour’s shadow home secretary, said: “Small boat crossings have increased more than twentyfold over the last four years on the Conservatives’ watch.